 - 1. Render initial care in accordance with the Routine Pediatric Care Protocol. - 2.
-Oxygen 15 L/min via BVM if the child has altered level of consciousness and in is respiratory distress. - 3.
-Oxygen If the child is alert with respiratory distress, 15 LPM via NRM or if unable to tolerate the mask, 4-6 LPM via nasal cannula. - a.
-If no obvious respiratory distress is noted, apply a pulse ox.
-If > 94% and no signs/ symptoms of respiratory distress, no Oxygen is required.
-If <94%, apply nasal cannula at 2-6 lpm or via non-rebreather mask as needed to raise pulse ox >94%. - 4.
-Utilize the Pediatric Assessment Triangle to gain a general impression. - 5.
-Assess abnormal airway sounds. - 6.
-If wheezing is noted and the child has their prescribed inhalers present, suggest and/or help with the self- administration of those medicines by the patient. - 7.
+Oxygen: 15 L/min via non-rebreather mask or 6 L/min via nasal cannula if the patient cannot tolerate a mask. - 3.
+Utilize the Pediatric Assessment Triangle to gain a general impression. - 4.
+Assess abnormal airway sounds. - 5.
+If wheezing is noted and the child has their prescribed inhalers present, suggest and/or help with the self- administration of those medicines by the patient. - 6.
 Place patient in a position of comfort.